-Beginning in August of 2016, Boise State will expand its Downtown campus footprint when it moves the Computer Science program into the City Center Plaza building located at 777 W. Main Street, Suite 380, Boise.
-Boise State will also lease parking spaces at 770 W. Main Street and 312 S. 9th Street.
-The City Center Plaza building is open to the public during regular business hours and the Department of Public Safety will provide regular patrols of and response to University controlled areas.
+In August of 2016, Boise State expanded its Downtown campus footprint when it moved the Computer Science program into the City Center Plaza building located at 777 W. Main Street, Suite 364, Boise.
+Boise State also leases parking spaces at 770 W. Main Street and 312 S. 9th Street.
+The City Center Plaza building is open to the public during regular business hours and the Department of Public Safety provides regular patrols of and response to University controlled areas.
 There are regular inspections of fire safety equipment for the City Center Plaza building and the Condo Association for the building ensures the street outside the complex is maintained.
+Additionally, in June of 2017, Boise State expanded to include leased property at 101 S. Capitol, inside the US Bank Building.
+The lease consists of Suite #207 and #208 in the building.

+The building is open to students and faculty/staff during regular business hours via key card access.
 Members of the University community are encouraged to report any criminal or suspicious activities that occur at these locations to the Boise State Department of Public Safety immediately by calling (208) 426-6911.
 They should also be reported to the Boise State Coordinator Jordan Morales, who can be reached by phone at (208) 426-5759.
 Dial 9-1-1 for emergencies.
-The agency providing law enforcement services to the City Center Plaza building, associated leased parking areas and public property surrounding those areas is the Boise Police Department, located at 333 N. Mark Stall Place, Boise, Idaho 83704, phone number (208) 377-6790.

-Comments, concerns, or questions about security at the City Center Plaza building should be communicated to Jordan Morales at jordanmorales@boisestate.edu or (208) 426-5759.
+The agency providing law enforcement services to the City Center Plaza building and the U.S. Bank building, associated leased parking areas and public property surrounding those areas is the Boise Police Department, located at 333 N. Mark Stall Place, Boise, Idaho 83704, phone number (208) 377-6790.
+Comments, concerns, or questions about security at the City Center Plaza building and U.S Bank building should be communicated to Jordan Morales at jordanmorales@boisestate.edu or (208) 426-5759.